bendabin/RobotFootball/README.md

 The Robot which has an algorithm for controlling the robot's motor wheels from the (x,y) coordinates which are transmitted and sent to the robot.

+The robot is made by a company called Pololu and a lot of the code for the defintions and headers are written in various AVR C/C++ libaries, these have also been included into this project.

 Click [here](/RobotCode/main.cpp) to view the code for the robot algorithm.
 The name of the file is called main.cpp and is written in C++.

 ## Part 2